This post originally appeared as Retro Thinking During A Difficult Kodak Moment at Fast Company 01-13-2012 in an earlier, and less edited form.

 I would suggest that Kodak abandon its digital camera business as well as its consumer printer business.
-That it retreat from the retail market with digital printing kiosks and that it sell or also abandon most of its commercial printing.
-Between aerospace and medical instrumentation they should find a home for their sensors and related patents.
+The company’s retreat from the retail market with digital printing kiosks and the printers it sells.
+Perhaps also abandon most of its commercial printing.
+Between aerospace and medical instrumentation, they should find a home for their sensors and related patents.
 What Kodak will be left with is film.

 And film is not a bad thing.

 Kodak made its name in high-quality film.
 That market has evolved to be valid to three customer segments: older people with cameras they know how to work and who still like to comfort of a familiar process, commercial photographers with large format needs, and professional photographers and filmmakers.